MRAC-IAAC/ROSinGrasshopper/01-HelloWorld in Grasshopper/README.md

 # COMPAS FAB

 ## Update Docker-Compose
-First we start by updating the previous `docker-compose` [file](https://github.com/MRAC-IAAC/ROSinGrasshopper/blob/main/00-HelloWorld%20in%20Docker/docker-compose.yml) from our previous excersie using few modifications:
+First we start by updating the previous `[docker-compose](https://github.com/MRAC-IAAC/ROSinGrasshopper/blob/main/00-HelloWorld%20in%20Docker/docker-compose.yml)` from our previous excersie using few modifications:

 **Base Image**